rockerBOO/awesome-neovim/README.md

 - [Myzel394/easytables.nvim](https://github.com/Myzel394/easytables.nvim) - Easily insert and edit markdown tables with a live preview and useful helpers.
 - [MeanderingProgrammer/markdown.nvim](https://github.com/MeanderingProgrammer/markdown.nvim) - Improve viewing markdown files directly.
 - [arminveres/md-pdf.nvim](https://github.com/arminveres/md-pdf.nvim) - Preview markdown files and convert to PDF.
+- [ChuufMaster/markdown-toc](https://github.com/ChuufMaster/markdown-toc) - Generate TOC in any markdown file from any other markdown file with customisable levels of headings and affordances for emojis and ensuring that it works on GitHub using relative paths.

 ### PHP